 In the most serious cases, sexual harassment can lead to sexual assault.
 We want to ensure that victims of sexual harassment and assault seek, and are provided with, adequate support.
 If you have been the victim of a sexual assault, the City has several resources available through:

-- The Alexandria Office on Women has a Sexual Assault Response and Awareness Program (SARA) with 24 hour crisis intervention and support available (24 hour hotline at 703-838-7273 (voice/TTY)).
-All SARA services are strictly confidential
+- The Department of Community & Human Services has a Sexual Assault Center with 24-hour crisis intervention and support available (24-hour hotline at 703-683-7273 (voice/TTY)).
+All Sexual Assault Center services are strictly confidential.